-3 Credits (3 Lecture O Lab O Shop)
+3 Credits (3 Lecture 0 Lab 0 Clinical) 3 Hrs./Wk.

-3 Hrs./Wk.
 (3 Hrs.
-Lecture) 15 wks.
+Lecture) \15 wks.

-This pathophysiology course will

-continue to build on the foundations
+This pathophysiology course will continue to build on the foundations acquired in

-acquired in Anatomy and Physiology

-I and II, providing an understanding

-of the mechanisms of disease,

-manifestations, and treatments of

-common health problems.
-The student is

-introduced to concepts of altered health

-states across the lifespan.
-It is designed

-to meet the needs of students preparing

-for careers in health care.
-Co-requisite:

-None; Pre-requisite: BIO 117/118 with

-a C or better.
+Anatomy and Physiology I and II, providing an understanding of the mechanisms of disease, manifestations, and treatments of common health problems.
+The student is introduced to concepts of altered health states across the lifespan.
+It is designed to meet the needs of students preparing for careers in health care.
+Pre-requisite: BIO 117/118 with a C or better.